-- If the ratio adjustment factor (Section 3.4.6.1) is used, consider the factors and data available to determine appropriate TEEL values that reflect the definitions for each level; - In instances where the TEEL values conflict with their definitions, such as TEEL-2 greater than the TEEL-3, review all factors and data used to derive the values; - Apply professional judgment when selecting data that are the most reasonable and defensible.
-Document any deviations from the default procedure;
+- If the ratio adjustment factor (Section 3.4.7.1) is used, consider the factors and data available to determine appropriate TEEL values that reflect the definitions for each level; - In instances where the TEEL values conflict with their definitions, such as TEEL-2 greater than the TEEL-3, review all factors and data used to derive the values; - Apply professional judgment when selecting data that are the most reasonable and defensible.
+Document any deviations from the default procedure; - Review data from a source that cannot be confirmed, and determine if the data should be used;

-- Review data from a source that cannot be confirmed, and determine if the data should be used; - Review data sources that are of undetermined reliability, and determine if the source should be used; - Resolve cases where data may result in any of the following: TEEL-1=TEEL-2=TEEL-3; and - Perform a "test of reasonableness" on TEEL values before publication, and make appropriate exceptions to the default process to produce a high-quality value.
+- Review data sources that are of undetermined reliability, and determine if the source should be used; - Resolve cases where data may result in any of the following: TEEL-1=TEEL-2=TEEL-3; and - Perform a "test of reasonableness" on TEEL values before publication and make appropriate exceptions to the default process to produce a high-quality value.

-4.4 The TEEL Advisory Group
+4.4 The TEEL Advisory Group (TAG)

-TEEL value development5 is supported directly through the DOE Office of Emergency Management, which is responsible for developing, maintaining, and testing the Emergency Management System at DOE sites and facilities.
+TEEL value development5 is supported directly through the DOE Office of Emergency Management Policy,